codenameabel/uber-next-clone/plan.md

 5. Get coordinates from a location √
 6. Add the pickup and drop off as markers on the map √
 7. Add a auto zoom to be able to zoom into the markers √
+8. Pass in location data into confirm page √
+9. ç